Karyopharm Reports Second Quarter 2019 Financial Results and Highlights Recent Company Progress

 - Pivotal Phase 3 BOSTON Study in

 Progress.
-Karyopharm’s pivotal, randomized Phase 3 BOSTON study is underway and enrolling patients in 14 countries.
-BOSTONis evaluating 100mg of selinexor dosed once weekly in combination with the proteasome inhibitor Velcade (once weekly) and low-dose dexamethasone (SVd), compared to standard twice weekly Velcade and low-dose dexamethasone (Vd) in patients with multiple myeloma who have had one to three prior lines of therapy.
-The primary endpoints of the study are PFS and ORR.
-Data from the BOSTONstudy, if positive, would be used to support regulatory submissions to the FDAand EMA requesting full approvals for use of selinexor in second line multiple myeloma, following the Company’s requests for accelerated and conditional approvals, respectively, using data from the Phase 2b STORM study.
-The Company expects to enroll approximately 360 patients at over 100 clinical sites internationally and expects to complete enrollment by the end of 2018, with top-line data anticipated in 2019.
+Karyopharm’s pivotal, randomized Phase 3 BOSTON study is progressing and patient enrollment is complete.
+Top-line data are expected by the end of 2019 or early 2020 contingent upon the occurrence of progression-free survival (PFS) events, the primary endpoint of the study.
+The BOSTONstudy is evaluating 100mg of selinexor dosed once weekly in combination with the proteasome inhibitor Velcade® (bortezomib) (once weekly) and low dose dexamethasone (SVd), compared to standard twice weekly Velcade and low dose dexamethasone (Vd) in patients with multiple myeloma who have had one to three prior lines of therapy.
+Data from the BOSTONstudy, if positive, is expected to be used to support regulatory submissions to the FDAand EMA requesting the use of selinexor in patients with multiple myeloma who have received at least one prior therapy.

 Selinexor in Diffuse Large B-Cell Lymphoma (DLBCL)

 - NDA and MAA Expected to be Submitted between Q4 2019 and Q1 2020.
 Following the positive results from the Phase 2b SADAL study that were first presented at the